rabbitmq/tgir/s01/e01/README.md

 ## Introduction

-Welcome to the first episode of TGI RabbitMQ 2020, where we show you how to upgrade a production cluster from RabbitMQ 3.7 to 3.8.
+Welcome to the first episode of TGI RabbitMQ 2020, where we show you how to upgrade a production RabbitMQ 3.7 to 3.8.
 Before we dive into today's main topic, let's answer the first question:

 ### What is TGI RabbitMQ?